eBooks (besides textbooks) Including Editions After the First

 Answer

-*Reminder: Pay attention to italics and capitalization.
-When listing a citation in your reference list, every line after the first should be indented in (as shown).
+Reminder: Pay attention to italics and capitalization.
+In your reference list, every line after the first line should be indented (as shown).

 eBooks (not AIU textbooks) from Library Database: